linode/docs/docs/guides/development/javascript/what-are-service-workers/index.md

 ### Create the Server

 1. Make a directory for the project.
 In this example, `service-worker-example` is used as the project and directory name.
-The example project here lives in the current user's home directory:
+The example project here lives in the current user's home directory.

         mkdir ~/service-worker-example

 1. Change into the project directory.
-For the remaining steps in this example, the guide assumes you are in this directory:
+For the remaining steps in this example, the guide assumes you are in `service-worker-example` directory.

         cd ~/service-worker-example

 1. Create the following JavaScript file.
-This creates an Express JS server which serves both the cat images and the application's static files:
+This creates an Express JS server that serves both the cat images and the application's static files.

     {{< file "server.js" >}}
 // Import and initialize Express JS, setting it to use port **3000**.